 - 2 tablespoons butter

-After you pare, core and slice the apples, the recipe calls for you to put the apples into a pastry-lined pie pan.
-Then it calls for you to sprinkle the sugar, spices and salt on top.
+After you pare, core and slice the apples, the recipe calls for the apples to be placed into a pastry-lined pie pan.
+Then it calls for the sugar, spices and salt to be sprinkled on top.
 However, I didn’t do that.
-I like the spice to be on every surface of the apples, so I combined the spices, sugar, salt and apples together in a bowl and then put onto the crust in the pie pan.
+I like the spice to be on every surface of the apples, so I combined the spices, sugar, salt and apples together in a bowl first.
 The recipe gives the hint that if the apples are not very tart, you can add 1 teaspoon of lemon juice and the grated rind of 1 lemon; or, if the apples are known to be dry, add 1 tablespoon water.
-I don’t like super tart apples, so I didn’t add the lemon, but my apples were a little mealy, so I added the water.
+I don’t like super tart apples, so I didn’t add the lemon.
+However, my apples were a little mealy, so I added the water.

-I dotted the top of the apples with butter and laid the top crust on top of the apples, folded the edges over, and crimped with my fingers.
-The recipe then called for the dotting of a few tiny dabs of butter and a light sprinkle of sugar and flour over the top to get a nice surface, or you could brush the top with milk or beaten egg.
+I dotted the top of the apples with butter and laid the top crust on top of the apples.
+Next, I folded the edges over, and crimped with my fingers.
+The recipe called for the dotting of a few tiny dabs of butter on top.
+After, you put a light sprinkle of sugar and flour over the top.
+You could alternately brush the top with milk or beaten egg.
 I did the butter, sugar, and flour route.
 Bake in the oven for 15 minutes at 450F, then reduce heat to 350F and cook for 30 minutes longer.
-My oven usually needs a little extra time, so I actually left it in for 40 minutes (55 minutes total) and it was perfect.
+My oven usually needs a little extra time, so I left it in for 40 minutes (55 minutes total) and it was perfect.

 As far as the flavor, it tasted like an apple pie.
-Nothing divine, but good.
-I did like the dotting of the butter on top, as it seemed my crust tasted even better than normal, so I might add that to my standard apple pie recipe.
+I liked the dotting of the butter on top, as it seemed my crust tasted even better than normal.
+I will add that to my standard apple pie recipe.
 Next day the pie actually tasted better as the flavors had melded.
-Overall, not bad, but not one I care to add to my repertoire, as I have one I like better.
+Overall, a simple, classic addition to add to my vintage repertoire.